The top 25 doughnuts in Toronto by neighbourhood

 Bloomer's has been known as one of Toronto's best vegan bakeries and they don't mess around when it comes to doughnuts.
 They are handmade fresh every day, massive, puffy vegan affairs.

-Congo Coffee & Mikate House is Toronto's first coffee shop specializing in direct trade coffee from Congo.
+Congo Coffee & Beignets is Toronto's first coffee shop specializing in direct trade coffee from Congo.
 Beyond coffee, they're serving up freshly-made beignets dusted in powdered sugar.
 Yum!

 The poofy doughnuts from White Lily Diner rotate regularly, so expect to find their maple pecan dipped goods on some days and salted caramel-filled ones on others.